naceventures/utils/PUBLISH.md

 # Push the main branch to github
 ggp

+# === WAIT FOR GITHUB ACTION TO FINISH

-# Pull latest change from develop
+# Pull latest change from develop (because main has been merged into develop after GitHub Action)
 gsw develop
 ggl
 ```